vanilla-dpup/woof-CE/README.md

 * ISO images are gone: the woof-CE build output is a bootable flash drive image and `isoboot` is gone.
 * Support for PUPMODEs other than 5 (live), 12 (automatic persistency) and 13 (on-demand persistency) is gone.
 * Support PUPMODE 13 with periodic saving is gone.
 The user can run `save2flash` to save now, or save at shutdown.
-* Support for custom SFS names (for adrv, ydrv, etc') is gone.
-The "mandatory" SFSs always use their traditional names and the partition containing Puppy files can be specified using `pupsfs=$UUID`.
+* The partition containing Puppy files can be specified only using `pupsfs=$UUID`.
 * Support for SAVEMARK and SAVESPEC is gone.
-The partition containing the save file/folder can be specified using `psave=$UUID`.
+The partition containing the save file/folder can be specified only using `psave=$UUID`.
 * Support for pimod and pwireless is gone.
 * ntfs-3g is replaced with [ntfs3](https://www.kernel.org/doc/html/next/filesystems/ntfs3.html).
 * Support for the devx SFS is gone.
 Development packages are installed inside a copy of the main SFS during the build, but don't make it into the build output.